taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 ## Changes to publication of API references and schemas

+The implementation must serve the described resources under the given URLs set out in this document.
+The author is not concerned with how a service declares its API references to the platform during build/deploy stages in order that the references are included in the API references manifest, that is a matter for the implementor.

+The author considers it reasonable though, that there could be an API endpoint that enables services to register their API references with the taskcluster platform when they start up.
+An advantage of this approach (rather than burning this information into the build/deploy steps) is that a taskcluster platform can evolve, with parties able to declare new services at runtime, that aren't necessarily able to affect the taskcluster build/deploy steps.

+For example, in an organisation where there is a taskcluster deployment team looking after a deployment, they may wish to grant scopes to another team who are developing additional services which plug into the core taskcluster deployment.
+By granting this other team the scopes to declare API references, the team can work autonomously in developing new services, without the taskcluster deployment team needing to restart or rebuild their taskcluster deployment.
+The second team can make their API references available and modify them as they see fit while the taskcluster core platform is running without any maintenance overhead.

+But we may wish to implement such a thing in a future PR - for the time being, the author does not care about the publish mechanism, only that the content is eventually served.

 ## Changes to taskcluster client building procedure

 ### Language clients with type code generation (go, java)